Wilhelmsson177/aoc-2024-dart/README.md

 Solution was not that hard and it works on my examples, but the edge cases are not working.
 Might fix it later.

+### Day 03

+I had some problems with the regex handling in Dart, but it was an easy exercise.